Talybont Reservoir (2019)

 The design of the new pipework also incorporates dismantling joints at key locations that will allow sections of pipework or components to be removed should the need arise in the future.
 The new guard valves were fitted with actuators allowing operation from the top of the draw-off tower, removing the need for operatives to enter the confined space to operate valves manually.

-The works to remove the existing pipework and complete the installation of the new were undertaken by Lewis Civil Engineering who were also the principal contractor for the project.
+The works to remove the existing pipework and complete the installation of the new were undertaken by Lewis Civil Engineering - now (Dec 2022) Envolve Infrastructure - who were also the principal contractor for the project.
 The tower works were undertaken by their mechanical sub-contractor TEMA.

 - Client & designer: Dwr Cymru Welsh Water